AmadeusITGroup/Elastic-Scaling/README.md

 How to use
 ==========

-First, define the properties [in square brackets the default value] in the spark conf:
+First, define the properties [in square brackets the default value] in the spark conf for configuring Elastic Scaling behaviour:

     "com.amadeus.elastic_scaling.active" -> the library is activated or not -> true or [false] "com.amadeus.elastic_scaling.threshold.high" -> the workload multiplier above which the library requests new executors -> a Double value [1.0]